-After the tallow cooled down, you can proceed to pour it into the prepared jars.
+After the tallow cools down, you can proceed to pour it into the prepared jars.
 Note that it should not become solid, just a little cooler than it was in the pot.

-Do not be very upset if your very first batch did not become very well.
+Do not be very upset if your very first batch did not do very well.
 For example, some homemade tallow candles may have stayed soft instead of becoming as hard as common candles found in the shops.
-However, it should not become a problem (until the tallow or lard is too liquid) and the burning light should still appear.
+However, it should not become a problem (until the tallow or lard is too liquid), and the burning light should still appear.

 How to Render Your Own Tallow

 If you want to get melted tallows, you first have to find or make tallows themselves.
 If you rarely have big amounts of animal fat, a great idea will be to ask your local butcher if they have some unneeded beef suet, which can also be found in bone broth.
 You can use any fat, from beef fat to deer tallow or lard, to make a custom candle.

 Fill a pot with chunks of fat.
 Add a little amount of water and leave the pot in the oven at 250 degrees Fahrenheit.
 You should heat it carefully and keep an eye on it since the fat may burn.
 So, stir it periodically and turn the heat off when the fat becomes liquid.
 Now cover the pot with a cheesecloth and leave it to cool down.
 You will notice the tallow dividing from the fat and raising upon it, so you can take it away and place it in another pot.